Virtual Law Tips for Setting Up a Solo Law Practice

 Virtual law firms like Practus operate under a different model.
 We seek to combine the control of being autonomous with the support of being connected to a team without adding overhead or requiring everyone to co-locate.
 At Practus, our virtual law firm approach makes you feel more supported and part of a tight-knit team.
 But it’s still your book of business to run the way you see fit.
 The firm brings to the table support services including marketing/branding, business technology, support staff, peer advice and referral business.
 We make it easy to follow the tips above because we’ve already laid the groundwork.
 Whttps://practus.com/reducing-stress-as-a-lawyer-how-to-avoid-lawyer-burnout/e want even more entrepreneurial lawyers to feel empowered to setting up a solo law practice of their own.

 It wasn’t that long ago when we were working the traditional career path.
 Frankly, it was a grind.
 It wasn’t satisfying in the ways we were looking for, so we got the heck out of Dodge.
 You can, too.

-Practus is an innovative law firm that is disrupting the outdated ways of practicing law.
+Practus is an innovative virtual law firm that is disrupting the outdated ways of practicing law.
 By leveraging mobile technology, cloud-based solutions, and an agile infrastructure to deliver legal services, Practus is pioneering a more visionary approach to the way attorneys practice law.